-Verification Body F Proposer Name: Contact person: Address: Name: Contact person: Address: Telephone: Telefax: Email: Code NACE: Number of employees: Telephone: Telefax: Email: Quick-Scan date: Previous Quick Scan performed: Yes, date: Indicate if you have already submitted a quick-scan on the same or similar technology to be evaluated by this Verification Body Identification of the Technology l echnology Area: If the technology could fit in more than ☐ Water Treatment and Monitoring If the technology could fit in more than one area, please signal this and insert a clarification in the comment section. ☐ Materials, Waste and Resources ☐ Energy Technologies Other: Comments: General description of the Technology Introduction or context: Briefly explain the specific problem(s) or opportunities your technology wishes to address Main purpose of the technology: How does this technology address the problems or opportunities?
-Relevant alternatives Principle used: The 'relevant alternative' helps to determine the environmental added-value and innovation level through a qualitative comparison (quantitative if data is available).
+Verification Body Proposer Name: Contact person: Address: Name: Contact person: Address: Telephone: Telefax: Email: Code NACE: Number of employees: Telephone: Telefax: Email: Quick-Scan date: Previous Quick Scan performed: No Y es, date: Indicate if you have already submitted a quick-scan on the same or similar technology to be evaluated by this Verification Body Identification of the Technology

+Name of the Technology: NB : A technology can be a product, a process or a service Technology Area: If the technology could fit in more than ☐ Water Treatment and Monitoring If the technology could fit in more than one area, please signal this and insert a clarification in the comment section. ☐ Materials, Waste and Resources ☐ Energy Technologies Other: Comments: General description of the Technology Introduction or context: Briefly explain the specific problem(s) or opportunities your technology wishes to address Main purpose of the technology: How does this technology address the problems or opportunities?
+Relevant alternatives The 'relevant alternative' helps to determine the environmental added-value and innovation level through a qualitative comparison (quantitative if data is available).
 It should perform an identical or similar function as the technology under verification but it can correspond to different technologies working in sequence, e.g. in recycling, a material sorting procedure including dismantling can be an alternative to a crusher.
 It should be a current technology that is commercially available, it should be legal and accepted by end-users in the specific targeted market(s), It should also be effective in achieving a reasonably high level of protection of the environment.
 Principle used: Which are the scientific or technical principles and techniques used by this technology Which are the main claim(s) on the technology's performance that would need to be verified?
 (Preliminary elements for the performance claim) Consider as much as possible verifiable, quantifiable features, expressed in absolute (i.e. not comparative) terms.
-Please note that the initial performance claim is starting point for the verification and may evolve during the verification process Under which conditions is this performance(s) achieved?
+Please note that the initial performance claim is starting point for the verification and may evolve during the verification process

+Under which conditions is this performance(s) achieved?

 Detail the key operational parameters and limits in order for the technology to perform as described in the claim.